djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 ## Measures of Dispersion

 Dispersion measures indicate the spread or variability of the data in the dataset.

-* **Range:** The difference between the maximum and minimum values in the dataset.
+- The **range** is the difference between the maximum and minimum values in a dataset, providing a basic measure of spread.

-* **Interquartile Range (IQR):** The difference between the first quartile (Q1) and the third quartile (Q3).
-Represents the range encompassing the central 50% of the data.
+- The **interquartile range (IQR)** is the difference between the first quartile (Q1) and the third quartile (Q3), capturing the range of the central 50% of the data and reducing the influence of outliers.

-* **Variance:** The average of the squared differences from the mean.
+- **Variance** measures the average of the squared differences from the mean, indicating the spread of data points around the mean.
+It is calculated as:

 $$V = \frac{\sum (x_i - \overline{x})^2}{N-1}$$ (for a sample)

 $$V = \frac{\sum (x_i - \overline{x})^2}{N}$$ (for a population)

-* **Standard Deviation:** The square root of the variance.
-Indicates the degree to which individual elements deviate from the mean.
+- The **standard deviation** is the square root of the variance, giving a direct interpretation of how much the values in a dataset deviate from the mean.
+It is calculated as:

 $$\sigma = \sqrt{\frac{\sum (x_i - \overline{x})^2}{N-1}}$$ (for a sample)

 $$\sigma = \sqrt{\frac{\sum (x_i - \overline{x})^2}{N}}$$ (for a population)
 ### Example: Comparing Athletic Performances

 Consider that Chloe swam the 100m freestyle in 53 seconds at a regional competition, and Liam completed a marathon in 2 hours and 55 minutes at a city event.
 Who performed more exceptionally compared to typical results?